The ABB Red TIE

 The technical topics to be addressed will be determined by YOU.
 When you register using the link provided, please rank the technical topics in order of importance to you.
 ABB will finalize the technical seminar topics to be presented based on the responses received from the confirmed attendees.

-Potential Topics include:
+Topics Selected include:

 - Designing transformers to withstand systems faults and high transportation